bomeejung/newco-tips/README.md

 ## Get bank account

 You will need a separate bank account for your LLC.
 I looked into this a good bit, both for cost and options outside traditional banks.

+I specifically wanted to use a credit union and
-I chose to go with the Japanese American Civic League Credit Union, which requires a $70 membership to join the JACL.
+I chose to go with the Japanese American Civic League Credit Union (JACL-CU), which requires a $70 membership to join the JACL.
 Apply to JACL-CU after joining JACL (call  - it's not obvious online how to do it).
 They will set you up with a business account.
 Also, the JACL newsletters are very good.

-If being at a credit union isn't important to you, I recommend Amalgamated or Carver as alternatives.
+If being at a credit union isn't important to you, but you don't want a big commercial bank, you could look at Amalgamated or Carver as alternatives.
 Be forewarned: Carver requires two in-person visits, and the calendar time between visits #1 and #2 can be lengthy.
-Shinhan bank also has a good small business deal, I think, but you have to go in person (32nd and B'way).